Spoilers For Monday’s ‘General Hospital’: Lulu Faces Her Loved Ones After Dante’s Departure

 General Hospital spoilers had teased that Friday’s episode would be a rough one for “Lante” fans, and indeed it was.
-Dante told Lulu that he felt he needed to leave Port Charles to deal with the trauma he endured working undercover and he urged his wife to move on without him.
+Dante told Lulu that he felt he needed to leave Port Charles to deal with the trauma he endured working undercover, and he urged his wife to move on without him.
 During Monday’s show, Lulu will have to face telling the couple’s loved ones that Dante has left again without saying goodbye to any of them.

-As The Inquisitr previously detailed, actor Dominic Zamprogna had signed a 10-episode contract for this return and he had teased that the door would be left open for the possibility of additional returns down the road.
-Fans have loved having Zamprogna back and his chemistry with actress Emme Rylan (Lulu) was still very strong.
+As The Inquisitr previously detailed, actor Dominic Zamprogna had signed a 10-episode contract for this return, and he had teased that the door would be left open for the possibility of additional returns down the road.
+Fans have loved having Zamprogna back, and his chemistry with actress Emme Rylan (Lulu) was still very strong.
 Unfortunately, it would seem that Friday’s scenes were the last between them for now.

-Lulu cried as she tried to absorb what Dante was telling her and she insisted she would wait for him forever.
+Lulu cried as she tried to absorb what Dante was telling her, and she insisted she would wait for him forever.
 As Dante pointed out, though, forever is a long time.
 General Hospital spoilers for Monday’s show from the sneak peek reveal that Lulu will now have to face Rocco and others close to the family to break the bad news.

 Rocco will be understandably confused, and others surely will be as well.
 Lulu probably won’t appreciate that Dante left so quickly that she has to be the one to tell Sonny, Olivia, and others close to them that he felt he had to depart Port Charles with no goodbye and no explanation.